karafka/rdkafka-ruby/README.md

 working towards feature completeness, you can track that here: https://github.com/appsignal/rdkafka-ruby/milestone/1

+# TODO

+- Setup SSL for kafka cluster running on docker using a script to create certs during build.
+- Consume and Produce messages using secure advertised listener.
+- Enable SASL_SSL authentication.

 ## Installation

 This gem downloads and compiles librdkafka when it is installed.
 If you